NickvanOort/codestyle/docs/make_a_module.md

 # Python Project Structure Guide

 Beginners like jupyter notebooks because of the interactivity and short feedback loops.
-However, they have a lot of downsides, too;
+However, they have a lot of downsides, too:

 - it's often not clear which notebooks to run in which order
 - you dont typically want to tell your client to run notebooks
 - notebooks are harder to interact with in automated way
+- notebooks add a lot of additional bloat to your system (eg installing jupyter adds over a 100 dependencies)
+- notebooks are really unpleasant to use together with git; every single time you just run them, stuff changes (like the count of how often a cell has been executed)
+- scripts are much more flexible in reusing methods / classes (eg if you define a class in a notebook, it is kind of unuseable for other notebooks / scripts)
+- notebooks make your scripts even slower (and python was already among the slowest of all programming languages...)

 Jupyter notebooks are a nice solution for a teaching context, but they should be left behind in a production context.
 So, at some point, you need to grow up beyond just notebooks and learn how to create a python module.

-## Basic Project Structure
+# 1. Basic Project Structure

 A typical Python project structure looks like this: